North Wildwood School District: History

-By 2020 enrollment had declined since many North Wildwood properties were redeveloped from being rental area to having summer and single family housing.
+By 2020, enrollment had declined since many properties in North Wildwood had been converted from being year-round rentals to summer-only or single-family housing.
 Additionally rentals had declined in West Wildwood due to flooding.

 Schools

-Margaret Mace School served an enrollment of 186 students in grades PreK-8 in the 2021–21 school year.
+Margaret Mace School served an enrollment of 159 students in grades PreK–8 in the 2024–25 school year.

-In 2019 North Wildwood district received 20 students from West Wildwood, making up 11% of the North Wildwood district enrollment.
+In 2019, North Wildwood district received 20 students from West Wildwood, making up 11% of the North Wildwood district enrollment.

 Administration

 Core members of the district's administration are: